CSCI46500/Phase-2/CICD_QUICKSTART.md

 Now:
 1. Go to GitHub and create a Pull Request
-2. Watch the "Actions" tab - tests will run automatically! ✅
+2. Watch the "Actions" tab - tests will run automatically!
 3. Once tests pass, merge the PR
-4. Watch "Actions" again - deployment will start automatically! 🚀
+4. Watch "Actions" again - deployment will start automatically!
 5. Check your AWS console to see the deployment

-## 🎉 That's it!

 You now have:
-- ✅ Automated tests on every PR
+- Automated tests on every PR
-- ✅ Automatic deployment to AWS on merge
+- Automatic deployment to AWS on merge
-- ✅ Professional CI/CD pipeline
+- Professional CI/CD pipeline

 ## What Happens Now?

 ### When you create a Pull Request:
 1. GitHub Actions automatically runs your tests
-2. You see ✅ or ❌ on the PR
+2. You see a check or an X on the PR
 3. You can only merge if tests pass

 ### When you merge to main: